albertoadami/aws-certified-developer-notes/NOTES.md

 * API Keys;
 * Specify password policy.

 By default, when you create a new IAM user, it will have no-access to any AWS service (DENY-ALL).
-The access to the various AWS services are gicen to the IAM users using the ***IAM Policies***.
+The access to the various AWS services are given to the IAM users using the ***IAM Policies***.

 The best practive, when we create a new account, is to:
 1. Delete read access to root keys;